nnarain/nnarain.github.io/_posts/2022-10-31-ROSCon and IROS 2022!.md

 This year I had the amazing opportunity to attend both ROScon and IROS in Kyoto Japan!
 As someone that hasn't been to a conference before (or traveling in general), this was quite the experience.

-Now I usually do not talk about work on this blog, but this is a notably exception.
+Now I usually do not talk about work on this blog, but this is a notable exception.

 This post will contain some context on what I do at work, some interesting things I learned at ROSCon and things I'd like to do in the future.